Consumption and Society

 6. Sustainable consumption and social change/everyday-life social practice.

-• Novel approach: International scholars were invited to present in the course; seminars were filmed, with plans to make them available to the public (video.chaoxing.com/); select students attended the 2016 conference on “Ecological Civilization Sustainable Consumption Insights for Social Governance”, to interact with domestic and international scholars, NGO leaders and other stakeholders.
+• Novel approach: International scholars were invited to present in the course; seminars were filmed, with plans to make them available to the public (http://video.chaoxing.com/); select students attended the 2016 conference on “Ecological Civilization Sustainable Consumption Insights for Social Governance”, to interact with domestic and international scholars, NGO leaders and other stakeholders.

 • Student evaluation: observation reports; research projects and assignments